iracooke/protk/README.md

 ***
 ## What is it?

 Protk is a wrapper for various proteomics tools.
-Initially it focusses on MS/MS database search and validation but other tools will be added over time
+Initially it focusses on MS/MS database search and validation.

 ## Why do we need a wrapper around these tools

-The tools themselves typically have their own command-line interfaces, each of which is designed to accept different kinds of inputs.
-The aim of protk is present an interface to each tool that is as uniform as possible with common options that work across tools.
-In addition, protk provides built-in support for submitting jobs to a cluster, and for managing protein databases for use across multiple search engines.
+The aim of protk is present a consistent interface to numerous proteomics tools that is as uniform as possible.
+Protk also provides built-in support for submitting jobs to a cluster, and for managing protein databases.

 ***